Archive Is Twitch Safe for Kids? What Parents Need to Know

 They earn money by having viewers donate or subscribe to their channel.
 Also, if a Twitch streamer reaches the Affiliate or Partner level, they unlock the feature to receive revenue for running ads on their stream.
 The ads, however, will not be shown to the channel’s subscribers.

-Is Twitch Friendly for Kids?
+Is Twitch Kid-Friendly?

 Is Twitch Safe for Teenage Streamers?